RhinoDevel/cbmtapepi/README.md

 ## The LEDs

-- The Pi's ACT LED will flash every second to show that CBM Tape Pi is running (currently not enabled for Raspberry Pi 3).
+- The Pi's ACT LED will flash every second to show that CBM Tape Pi is running.
 - The interface's LED will be on, if waiting for commands.
 - The interface's LED will be off during transfer of a PRG to Commodore (LOAD).
 - The interface's LED will flash to indicate an error that occurred during last command execution (e.g. file not found), but it will still wait for the next command from the Commodore.